ceatkins2/Cisco/README.md

 # SDWAN
 SDWAN Automation

-This repository contains Python scripts that interact with Cisco's vManage API to perform various operations such as exporting feature templates, fetching template IDs, and more.
+This repository contains Python scripts that interact with Cisco's vManage API to perform various operations.

+The goal of the project was to reduce the amount of time creating feature templates for new SDWAN environments.
+Given about a dozen of so "generic" templates that we usually create, these scripts serve to let you copy existing Feature Templates and use them as a boilerplate to replicate to new environments.

 ## Features
 Authentication with vManage.